 In the medical information and communication industry, the development of telemedicine technology and services has been accelerated due to the pandemic.
 Health Information Technology refers to health information and its secure and reliable exchange between consumers, service providers, governments, quality groups, and insurance agencies.

 The medical industry includes biopharma, healthcare IT, physicians, dental and rehab practice, behavioral health, biopharma services, diagnostic lab services, diagnostics manufacturers, specialty physician practices, home care and hospice, medical devices, and hospitals and health systems.

 The Transformation of the Medical Industry:

 Smart healthcare is developing in multiple directions.
-One is from the data level, that is, from the exchange and exchange of data.
-The other is the construction of a platform.
-In addition to data, medical institutions may also need to interface with external platforms, such as cooperating with insurance or health management companies.
-Health IT plays an important role in the transformation of the medical industry.
+The amount and range of medical data being collected and stored is growing rapidly.
+At the same time, new ways to use and exchange this data are being created that can greatly improve the efficiency of health care.
+New platforms for data exchange are being developed to help medical institutions interface with external platforms, such insurance or health management companies.
+Health IT is playing an important role in the transformation of the medical industry.

 What is Health Information Technology (Health IT or HIT)?

 Health Information Technology (HIT) refers to the vast array of technological tools used by doctors, nurses, health managers, patients, insurance companies, government entities, and others to compile, store, analyze, and share health information.
 Health IT tools include electronic health records (EHR), personal health records, electronic prescription services, health-related smartphone apps, and more.
 Health IT contains a range of medical information specific to an individual patient, encouraging direct communication between providers to assess all aspects of a patient's life, from diet and exercise to genetic predispositions, so they can better assess and advise.